vighneshiyer/publications/papers/thesis/chapters/intro.typ

 What are the main things I want to say?

 - Performance, efficiency, and power density improvements for all digital integrated circuits have come through technology scaling trends, improved integration, and improved microarchitectures
-- Those trends have stalled out due to the limitations of technology scaling */
+- Those trends have stalled out due to the limitations of technology scaling (end of Dennard scaling, dark silicon).
+But manycore architectures failed to materialize too.

-// == The Digital Hardware Landscape
-// Chip landscape overall
+- Modern SoCs are more 'heterogenenous' (proliferation of accelerators, the supposed "golden age")
+  - The truth is more subtle.
+The continued uarch gains haven't come from 'extreme heterogeneity' but rather from specialization / tuning / optimization of general purpose computing architectures
+  - We have created heterogeneity, not via the "sea of accelerators", but rather from 'specializing' general-purpose architectures for different parts of the perf/area density/power curve (e.g. CPU P/E core variants, DSP engines with new datatypes, NPUs with the ability to exploit massive DLP and high arithmetic intensity, SIMT engines) - continue to exploit Amdahl's law on various axes of parallelism (DLP, MLP, speculation / ILP)
+- At the same time, the chip design cycle hasn't gotten any faster.
+Still dominated by the waterfall methodology, the microarchitectural tweaks from one generation to the other are determined years in advance of the design.
+There is no RTL-level performance feedback in the design loop.
+  - The limitation comes from the slow iteration process of RTL design and evaluation.
+- From these two points, I will present the hypothesis:
+  -
+- Point out the problems with this hypothesis up-front, right here.
+Be brutal.
+But continue anyways.
+Big problems
+  - Trace-driven models that are 'good enough' exist in industry to guide performance optimization / new uArch features
+  - Sampled RTL simulation assumes that verification has done its job, but that is often the bottleneck */

 Digital integrated circuits are ubiquitous.

 Everywhere we look, no matter the form factor or application, nearly every system on our planet is driven by digital hardware.
 This includes consumer electronics (watches, phones, laptops), IoT devices, home appliances, urban infrastructure, cars, manufacturing, and datacenters, among many other applications.
 Underpinning the proliferation of digital hardware is the core component of any digital system: the _general-purpose microprocessor_.
+We will focus on the digital chips that consume the vast majority of compute cycles on the planet and have the largest user-facing impact: mobile, laptop, desktop, and datacenter SoCs.
-Although the general-purpose processor (GPP) has seen reduced interest recently,
+//Although the general-purpose processor (GPP) has seen reduced interest recently,

 How have the typical mobile and datacenter SoCs and SiPs evolved over the past several decades?

+== Trends of Digital Systems

-== Scaling Trends
+=== Scaling Trends

 - First figure: https://www.semiconductors.org/despite-short-term-cyclical-downturn-global-semiconductor-markets-long-term-outlook-is-strong/
   - Semiconductor sales over time = high importance